aksharp99/DevMtn/day18/personal-api-master/README.md

 #### Step 3: Build read-only endpoints
 * These endpoints will return data (see below)
 * These endpoints should only be accessible with a GET request (read-only)
-* These endpoints will call functions from your controller rather than having them declared inside of the endpoint. i.e `app.get('/name', mainCtrl.getName)` rather than `app.get('/name', function(req, res) { /*...*/});`
+* These endpoints will call functions from your controller rather than having them declared inside of the endpoint. =i.e `app.get('/name', mainCtrl.getName)` rather than `app.get('/name', function(req, res) { /*...*/});`

 ###### `GET /name`
 - returns: Your name (e.g. Joe Sandwiches) in a JSON object:
 `{ "name": "Donald Duck" }`

 ###### `GET /location`
 - returns: Your location (e.g. Seattle, WA) in a JSON object:
 `{ "location": "Timbuktu" }`

 ###### `GET /occupations`
 - returns: Your past occupations as an array in a JSON object:
 `{ "occupations": ["Thwarting Buggs Bunny", "Tomfoolery"] }`

 ###### `GET /occupations/latest`
 - returns: The last/current job you have/had.
 The occupations will be stored in an array, but this method returns the last item of the array in a JSON reponse:
 `{ "latestOccupation": "Tomfoolery" }`

 ###### `GET /hobbies`
 - returns: Your hobbies (e.g. Fishing, Swimming, etc.) as an array of objects in a JSON object:
 ```javascript
 { hobbies: [{
     "name": "Watching cartoons",